 It is important to make sure that your electrician is licensed, not only to ensure that there is quality work being done to your wires, but also for a host of other reasons.
 Being licensed means that an exam has been passed and the necessary qualifications to do the work is guaranteed.
 Also, most electrical work needs to be done with a permit.
 This means that liability insurance and homeowner’s insurance are more likely to pay out in the event that something bad happens on the job or after a job has been done.
 Cities just don’t hand out permits to unlicensed electricians.
 Finally, being licensed means that the electrician will work according to the safety guidelines stipulated by the National Electrical Code.
 While this does not mean that an unlicensed electrician isn’t safe, it just means they have nothing to lose it they’re not.
 Remember, it’s better to be safe than sorry.

 Hopefully you’ve realized that, if you need some wires fixed or installed, having a licensed electrician really covers you in the long run!
-If you need the service of a fully-qualified, licensed electrician, or are interested in the electrical services we offer, give us at Art Plumbing, AC & Electric a call today!
+If you need the service of a fully-qualified, licensed electrician, or are interested in the electrical services we offer, give us at Art Plumbing, Air Conditioning & Electric a call today!

 For Immediate Emergency Assistance Call 1-800-475-1504